 A built-in oscilloscope utility has been included for viewing audio and other waveforms through either the Webpages or the LCD-touchscreen displays.
-Vertical sensitivity is scaled and annotated with respect to the 100%-modulation point, and the horizontal timebase adjusts for the most meaningful display of the selected signal.
+Vertical sensitivity is scaled and annotated with respect to the 100%-modulation point, and the horizontal timebase auto-adjusts for the most meaningful display of the selected signal.

-O-Scope The primary Oscilloscope function is to view actual signal waveforms.
-View: buttons allow selection between MPX (the FMbaseband signal), the FM stereo Pilot, the DSB RDS subcarrier, and left and right audio from the FM or any of the HD programs.
-FM/HD1 displays monaural audio from these two hopefully-identical program channels in different colors, pictured here.
+O-Scope Applications The primary O-Scope function is to view actual signal waveforms.
+View: buttons allow selection between MPX (the FMbaseband signal), the FM stereo Pilot, the DSB RDS subcarrier, and left and right audio from the FM or any of the HD pro-FM/HD1 disgrams. plays monaural audio from these two (hopefully) identical program channels in different colors, pictured here.
+This is a secondary means of assessing time offset between the FM and HD1 programs.